DRIFT-Net: A Spectral--Coupled Neural Operator for PDEs Learning: Experiments

+Finally, to better visualise how errors accumulate, we plot in Figure 3 the instantaneous error growth on the smoother Kolmogorov variant, defined as the difference between consecutive relative $L^1$ values. \textsc{DRIFT-Net} exhibits smaller instantaneous growth than scOT for most of the rollout, especially in the early and mid-range time steps, and only converges to similar values near the end of the horizon.
+This pattern is consistent with the design goal of DRIFT blocks, namely strengthening global low-frequency coupling while maintaining high-frequency fidelity and avoiding rapid error amplification.

+\paragraph{Efficiency comparison.} We compare the computational cost of scOT and \textsc{DRIFT-Net} on FNS-KF (Table~\ref{tab:efficiency}).
+Under identical hardware and inference settings, the 1.0$\times$ \textsc{DRIFT-Net} uses 17M vs.\ 20M parameters for scOT, reduces peak training memory from 17.25\,GB to 10.87\,GB, shortens training time per epoch from 17.30 to 14.91 minutes, and increases inference throughput from 118 to 158 steps/s.
+At 0.5$\times$ width, both models become cheaper, and \textsc{DRIFT-Net} still has lower memory and higher throughput (224 vs.\ 175 steps/s).
+Overall, on FNS-KF, \textsc{DRIFT-Net} is both more accurate and more efficient than scOT.

-\paragraph{Ablation studies.} We assess the contribution of each major component of \textsc{DRIFT-Net}: Low-Frequency Mixing (LFM), Radial Gating (RG), and Frequency-Weighted Loss (FWL).
+\paragraph{Ablation studies.} We assess the contribution of each major component of \textsc{DRIFT-Net}: Low-Frequency Mixing (LFM), Radial Gating (RG), Frequency-Weighted Loss (FWL), and the two operators in the image branch, namely the $3{\times}3$ depth-wise convolution and the $1{\times}1$ pointwise linear layer.
 We train ablated variants on NS-PwC and NS-Tracer-PwC, holding all other hyperparameters fixed and using the same training budget and evaluation protocol as the full model.
-Removing LFM or RG noticeably worsens final-time accuracy; removing FWL also degrades performance, although to a smaller degree (Table~\ref{tab:ablation}).
-Specifically, relative to the full model, eliminating LFM increases the final error by $0.56$ on NS-PwC and by $2.13$ on NS-Tracer-PwC.
-Removing RG increases the error by $0.61$ and $2.36$ on these tasks, respectively.
-Dropping FWL yields smaller increases of $0.27$ and $1.17$.
+Removing LFM or RG noticeably worsens final-time accuracy; removing FWL also degrades performance, although to a smaller degree.
+Dropping the $3{\times}3$ depth-wise convolution or the $1{\times}1$ pointwise linear layer further increases the error, showing that the ConvNeXt-style image branch is also important (Table~\ref{tab:ablation}).
+Concretely, relative to the full model, removing LFM increases the final error by $0.56$ and $2.13$ on NS-PwC and NS-Tracer-PwC, respectively; removing RG increases it by $0.61$ and $2.36$; removing FWL yields smaller increases of $0.27$ and $1.17$; removing the depth-wise convolution adds $0.02$ and $0.17$; and removing the pointwise linear layer adds $0.22$ and $0.02$.

 \paragraph{Spectral analysis for ablations.} To characterize scale-dependent effects, we analyze the evolution of bandwise errors over time (normalized RMSE per frequency band).
 Figure~\ref{fig:spectrum_ablation} compares four model variants (the full \textsc{DRIFT-Net}, no FWL, no RG, and no LFM), each showing error-versus-time curves for multiple wavenumber bands.
 The full model most effectively suppresses error growth in the mid- and high-frequency bands (those with $k \ge 16$).
 In contrast, removing RG leads to the earliest and most pronounced increase in the highest-frequency band.
 Removing FWL yields a marked late-stage increase in high-frequency error.
 Removing LFM increases both mid- and high-frequency errors, consistent with weakened low-frequency global coupling.